How to make dust filters for your PC case

 The mesh is available in large sheet form and is relatively cheap.
 Start by measuring the size of the hole you need to cover.
 Mark up the mesh, then use a sturdy pair of scissors to cut it to size.

-The magnetic strip comes in a variety of lengths and widths.
-We’ve used 10mm-wide adhesive strip, as this width sticks well to the mesh.
+Magnetic tape comes in a variety of lengths and widths.
+We’ve used a 10mm-wide adhesive strip, as this width sticks well to the mesh.

 4. Apply to mesh